Detail of the Victorian 'Great Bookcase' by William Burges in the Ashmolean Museum

 Oxford has the largest Classics department in the world, with over sixty full-time academic staff-members.
 It has outstanding teaching, library and museum resources.
 Resources include the Bodleian and Bodleian Art, Archaeology and Ancient World Libraries, the Ashmolean Museum and a designated Classics Centre.

 The English Faculty is the largest English department in Britain.
-Students are taught in tutorials by an active a scholar in their field, many of whom also give lectures to all students in the English Faculty.
+Students are taught in tutorials by scholars active in their research field, many of whom also give lectures to all students in the English Faculty.
 You will therefore have the opportunity to learn from a wide range of specialist teachers.

 Library provision for English at Oxford is exceptionally good.
 All students have access to: